-Galvia is working with one of Ireland’s leading universities, the University of Galway (Formerly NUI Galway), to upgrade their student services with a pioneering AI-powered platform.
+Galvia is working with one of Ireland’s leading universities, the University of Galway (Formerly NUI Galway), to enhance its student engagement services using an innovative AI-powered platform.

 Josephine Walsh, Head of Student Engagement Projects, shares the University’s experience of working with Galvia and how AI is supercharging their student’s experience.

-Walsh explains that the first step of their collaboration with Galvia was the creation of a conversational AI chatbot for web and mobile, named Cara (meaning friend in Gaelic), and is available 24/7/365 days of the year.
+Walsh explains that the first step of their collaboration with Galvia was the creation of a conversational AI chatbot for web and mobile, named Cara (meaning friend, in Irish), and is available 24/7/365 days of a year.
 Learn the Four Steps to Transforming Student Engagement with AI.

 Cara’s principal purpose was to help alleviate the high number of frequently asked questions efficiently and effectively as well as serve as a one-stop shop for information.